 Food is the main attraction here − from Thai, Sri Lankan, Indian, Chinese and Malaysian to Brazilian, Greek, Portuguese and more − all at around $6 to $12 a serve.
 But that's only half the fun – arts and crafts stalls bulge with handmade jewellery, fabulous rainbow tie-dyed clothes, Aboriginal artefacts, and wares from Indonesia and Thailand.
 Mindil beach is about 2km from Darwin's city centre; it's an easy walk or hop on buses 4 or 6, which go past the market.

-As the sun heads towards the horizon, half of Darwin descends on the market, with tables, chairs, rugs, grog and kids in tow.
-Peruse and promenade, stop for a pummelling massage or to listen to rhythmic live music.
+As the sun heads towards the horizon, half of Darwin descends on the market, with tables, chairs, rugs, grog and kids in tow to enjoy the sunset.
+Peruse and promenade, stop for a pummelling massage or listen to rhythmic live music.
 Don't miss a flaming satay stick from Bobby's brazier.
-Top it off with fresh fruit salad, decadent cakes or luscious crêpes.
+Top it off with fresh fruit salad, a decadent cake or luscious crêpes.